Bears Den: Hike to a Rocky Overlook with Big Views in Bluemont, Virginia

 Driving DirectionsClick Here

-This hike begins .25-mile from the AT, on a leafy stretch marked with blue blazes.
+This Northern Virginia hike begins 0.25-mile from the Appalachian Trail, on a leafy stretch of hiking trail that’s marked with blue blazes.

-The parking lot adjacent to Route 7 at Snickers Gap is large too, ensuring that hikers don’t get shut out from the insatiable views at Bears Den Overlook.
+The parking lot adjacent to Route 7 is large too, ensuring that hikers most likely will not get shut out from the insatiable views at Bears Den Overlook.

 Bears Den Parking Lot